influxdata/docs-v2/content/influxdb/cloud-serverless/guides/prototype-evalutation.md

 - Administrative APIs
 - Tasks and alerts from the Cloud Serverless UI (instead use one of the options mentioned in _[Tasks and alerts differences](#tasks-and-alerts-differences)_).
-- InfluxDB dashboards and visualization tools (use 3rd-party visualization tools)
+- InfluxDB dashboards and visualization tools (use third-party visualization tools)

 ### Use SQL or InfluxQL as your Query Language